No. 45: Tyler Skaggs

 “It’s sad losing somebody,” Trout said in court.

-Never is a Samohi product himself, a pitcher on the Vikings years earlier.
+Artist Jonas Never created one of Skaggs across the street from the Santa Monica High baseball field.
+Never was a Samohi product himself, a pitcher on the Vikings years earlier.

 “A bunch of Tyler’s former teammates and opponents came together to donate the paint and the Santa Monica Police Department and a local nonprofit helped out a ton too,” Never told mlb.com.
 “Both Tyler and I wore No. 11 when we pitched at Santa Monica.”